 Hillary attends Cumberland County College, where she studies Business Management and Fine Arts.
-She began her career focusing on music photography, and has since done celebrity portraits (Jon Bon Jovi, Whoopi Goldberg) and event photography.
+She began her career focusing on photography, and has since done celebrity portraits (Jon Bon Jovi, Whoopi Goldberg) and event photography.
 The pictures she shot of a tent city for homeless veterans appeared on billboards throughout South Jersey as a part of a campaign to raise awareness of the plight of our veterans.
-After finishing her CASA training, she jumped on board with CASA of CGS to advocate for their abused and neglected children, promote family strengthening and community empowerment through her social media management and community outreach.
-In her free time, she enjoys spending time with her 7 year old son, traveling and oil painting.
+After finishing her CASA training, she jumped on board with CASA of CGS to advocate for their abused and neglected children.
+She has also started a community project, Operation South Jersey, to help foster kids, the homeless and families in need.
+In her free time, she enjoys spending time with her 9 year old son, traveling and oil painting.

 Recruitment and Training Coordinator

 Julia grew up in Cumberland County, later moving to North Jersey to attend Kean University.
 There, she received a Bachelor’s degree in Psychology, was President of her sorority and was awarded several awards for completing a significant amount of service hours in the surrounding communities.
 She was also awarded Kean University’s Sorority Sister of the Year for her student leadership, community service projects, philanthropy work, and her recruitment successes.
 Julia has always had a passion to help others which is what led her to CASA of CGS.
 She is looking forward to recruiting more volunteers to be a voice for neglected children.
 In her spare time, she enjoys hanging out with her dog, traveling, and going to concerts.